djqwert/agc-emulator/README.md

 # AGC emulator
 This project presents an Emulator of Apollo Guidance Computer reference to this [MIT](http://ibiblio.org/apollo/NARA-SW/E-2052.pdf) document.

+It's possible use an [AGC assembler](https://github.com/djqwert/agc-assembler) to assembly easily the code.

 Features:
   - AGC
     - CPU